SkySim-Network/DungeonsGenerator/README.md

 In case of the generator being unable to generate a proper layout or find schematics matching the rooms, the generation will be restarted.
-The generation function, without taking into accounting a need to restart the generation, has a time complexity of O(n^2).
+The generation function has a time complexity of O(t * w * h) where t = the number of attempts, w = width, h = height.